Shiras station

 Light rail station in Pittsburgh, Pennsylvania, U.S.

-Shiras is a station on the Port Authority of Allegheny County's light rail network, located in the Beechview neighborhood of Pittsburgh, Pennsylvania.
+Shiras station is a station on Pittsburgh Regional Transit's light rail network, located in the Beechview neighborhood of Pittsburgh, Pennsylvania.
 The street level stop is located on a small island platform in the middle of Broadway Avenue, through which The T travels along former streetcar tracks.

+In 2022, the Federal Transit Administration awarded Pittsburgh Regional Transit $28.4 million to construct accessible platforms at four Red Line stops, including Shiras.